dmuth/social-media-article-post-language-analytics/README.md

 along with its copy of OpenSSL.
 Check again, and you'll be at least version 1.0.2 of OpenSSL as of this writing.

+## Final Thoughts

+Even though the end product didn't turn out as awesome as I hoped it would, I still learned a lot about Nautral Language Processing and the substantial amount of work that goes into it.
+It gives me a greater appreaciation for what happens "behind the scenes" with Google queries as well as Siri.

+I don't see myself doing much more work on this particular project, as NLP is definately not my paritcular brand of vodka, but I figured I'd share the code just so others can take a look at it and maybe find it useful.